Mistakes, I’ve made a few. Sorry Frank, but I made those mistakes doing things my way and not the right way.

 These are just two of the mistakes I made.
 You don’t get your nose broken twice without making mistakes.

 It’s not that I made them, It’s how I handled them that is important.
-In the first one there was little I could do to correct the problem so I simply carried on with the game.
-In the second, if I had not corrected the issue, I would probably be either in jail, slapped or both!
+In the first one, there was little I could do to correct the problem, so I simply carried on with the game.
+In the second, if I had not corrected the issue, I would probably be either in jail, slapped, or both!

 Sometimes we can correct our mistakes.
 Sometimes we can’t make it right.
 Imagine if I would have dropped my shorts on the tennis court and put them on the right way.
 That would have created more problems!

 I knew how to handle these two mistakes because I am a wise guy.
 But there are other mistakes we can make that are not so easy to figure out.
 Every one of us has a mistake somewhere that haunts us.
-You know that one time you dropped your guard and did something that hurt other people or had other serious consequences like losing money or jobs or friends.
+You know that one time you dropped your guard and did something that hurt other people or had other serious consequences such as losing money or jobs or friends.

 That is where Jesus helps.
 Do you know that whenever I ask him to forgive me, he does?
-Provided I am sorry of course.
+Provided I am sorry, of course.